Oxford University Press

 On wasting gas and emitting methane

 Scientific measurements find unprecedented increases in atmospheric levels of the super-pollutant methane, which is over 80-times more warming than carbon dioxide over its decade-long lifetime.
 While methane is emitted by agriculture, waste, and energy sectors, its most vexing source arises from oil and gas production, processing, and transport.
 Methane—the main component in gas that is also co-produced with oil—is a valuable commodity.
-There’s no solid financial justification why so much human-made gas should be squandered when capturing it and selling it yields sizeable profits.
-Slashing oil and gas methane emissions addresses more than climate change.
+There’s no financial justification for squandering methane gas when capturing it and selling it yields sizeable profits.
+Slashing oil and gas methane waste addresses more than climate change.
 More efficient operations result in less energy waste and save costly resources.
 Containing explosive, noxious gas rather than spewing it reduces risks to public health and private property.